 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Woolworths Group Limited reported total greenhouse gas emissions of approximately 19,415,810 kg CO2e for Scope 1 and 2, and about 29,700,000,000 kg CO2e for Scope 3 emissions.
-The company has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its value chain by FY2050.
-Woolworths has established near-term targets to reduce absolute Scope 1 and 2 emissions by 80% by FY2030 from a FY2023 base year.
-Additionally, it aims to cut Scope 3 emissions by 54.6% by FY2033 from the same base year.
-Specific targets include a 39.4% reduction in Scope 3 emissions related to purchased goods and services by FY2033.
-The company previously committed to reducing absolute Scope 1 and 2 emissions by 63% by 2030 from a 2015 base year, alongside a 19% reduction in Scope 3 emissions by the same year.
-Woolworths is also focused on sustainable sourcing, pledging to eliminate deforestation linked to its primary commodities by December 31, 2025.
-These initiatives reflect Woolworths's commitment to addressing climate change and aligning with industry standards for greenhouse gas reductions.
+As of 2023, Woolworths Group reported total emissions of approximately 19,415,810 kg CO2e for Scope 1 and 2, and about 29,700,000,000 kg CO2e for Scope 3 emissions.
+The company has set ambitious climate commitments, aiming for net-zero emissions across its entire value chain by 2050.
+Woolworths has established near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 80% by 2030, using 2023 as the base year.
+Additionally, it aims to cut Scope 3 emissions from purchased goods and services, capital goods, and other categories by 54.6% by 2033.
+Long-term goals include a 90% reduction in Scope 1 and 2 emissions by 2045 and a 90% reduction in Scope 3 emissions by 2050.
+The company also commits to no deforestation across its primary deforestation-linked commodities by December 31, 2025.
+Woolworths's targets are aligned with the Science Based Targets initiative (SBTi), reflecting a commitment to climate action consistent with limiting global warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents